alexsosn/alexsosn.github.io/_posts/2017-06-9-Core-ML-will-not-Work-for-Your-App.md

 <br>![Except Turi, perhaps.
 To be honest, I have no idea, who they are.](/images/to_coreml_or_not/frameworks.png)

 2. **Core ML supports only two types of ML.**
 Namely, [regression and classification](http://pythonhosted.org/coremltools/index.html#conversion-support).
 While classification is arguably the most popular ML task, there are many others: clustering, ranking, dimensionality reduction, density estimation, structure prediction, anomaly and novelty detection, rule mining, denoising, data compression, representation learning, reinforcement learning and so on.
-All this is behind the scope of Core ML.
+All this is mostly behind the scope of Core ML.
 <br>![](/images/to_coreml_or_not/coreml.png)

 3. **You can not update the model in the runtime.**